tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

         </form>
         <script>
             //Logs a reference to the <input> in IE.
-            //Syntax error in all other rendering engines. console.log(foo);
+            //ReferenceError in all other rendering engines.
+            console.log(foo);
         </script>
     </body>